Kundalini Yoga

 • Deep Relaxation

-Sound healing by Gong is regularly included during deep relaxation.
+Sound healing by Gong and Tibetan Bowl is regularly included during deep relaxation.
 Also, some classes include discussion about yogic/spiritual philosophy and its meaning and relevance to our everyday lives.
 There is also an opportunity for further discussion and questions after the class has finished.

 TYPICAL STRUCTURE OF A KUNDALINI YOGA CLASS

-Introduction to the theme of the class in terms of its physical, emotional and spiritual focus.
+• Introduction to the theme of the class.